 - In Why the Great Books?, late College founder Marcus R. Berquist argues that although Thomas Aquinas College employs the great books in its curriculum, it is not a “great books” school.

-- Why the Socratic Method? is the question asked — and answered — in this essay, which describes the virtue of learning by way of analysis and discussion, by College founder Dr. John W. Neumayr.
+- Why the Discussion (Socratic) Method? is the question asked — and answered — in this essay, which describes the virtue of learning by way of analysis and discussion, by College founder Dr. John W. Neumayr.

 - In Liberal Education and Freedom, one of the College’s first tutors, the late Rev. Thomas A. McGovern, S.J., explains that the sort of education offered at the College is called liberal because its intended effect is the genuinely free person.